Best Compression Socks for Nurses - 2019 Reviews

 One thing we truly like is the presence in the fabric of special silver fibers that enhance breathability and moisture control.
 Dry feet means fewer blisters, but they also mean more comfort and less bad odor.

-Ideal for both men and women, the compression socks from CHARMKING come in various sizes and are easy to match with your scrub or personality.
+Ideal for both men and women, the compression socks from CHARMKING come in various sizes and are easy to match with your nursing scrub or personality.

 Elite compression is made from a combination of nylon, spandex, and antibacterial nylon, a blend that enhances elasticity, flexibility, and reduces bad odors.